yiisoft/input-http/docs/guide/en/parameters-resolvers.md

 ## `HydratorAttributeParametersResolver`

-Allows to use hydrator attributes in middleware executed by middleware dispatcher.
+Allows using hydrator attributes in middleware executed by middleware dispatcher.

 The practical use case is mapping query parameters to controller action's arguments: